phetsims/function-builder/doc/equation-formats.md

 / 1 * 2 + 1 | y = [2x]/1 + 1 | y = 2x + 1 |
 / 3 * 2 + 1 | y = [2x]/3 + 1 | y = 2/3 x + 1 |

+**Rules**

+Rules for generating unsimplified format:

+(1) Adjacent addition and subtraction is collapsed, eg: + 3 - 2 → x + 1

+(2) Adjacent multiplication is collapsed, eg: * 2 * 3 → 6x

+(3) Adjacent division is collapsed, eg: / 3 / 2 → x/6

+(4) Adjacent multiplication and division that evaluates to 1 is hidden, eg: / 3 * 3 → x

+(5) If the fragment preceding multiplication contains operators, the fragment is wrapped in parentheses, eg: - 3 * 2 → 2(x-3)

+(6) The fragment preceding division is treated as a numerator, eg: +1 / 3 → [x + 1]/3